mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 * [Business Science Experience](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/): Our own internal learnings that have been incorporated into a course available for students that want to learn [Data Science For Business (DS4B)](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/).
 From how to setup a data science project to how to show financial impact and size the business problem in terms executives need to see.
 * [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining): A high-level data mining project framework that generalizes well to any data science project, but lacks critical details for business problems.
 * [Principles by Ray Dalio](https://www.principles.com/): A great book that touches on so many learnings that Ray Dalio, Founder of Bridgewatter Capital, has learned through successes and failures.
 The learning and business analysis philosophy has been incorporated into the BSPF.

-> _In my Data Science For Business Part 2 course (part of_ [_my 5-Course R-Track System_](https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series)_), I show you how to implement the_ [_Business Science Problem Framework_](/bspf.html) _process, and you will leave with a template and the knowledge to make an impact on your organization by making the best use of your organization's data._
->
-> * Matt Dancho, Founder of Business Science

 # How The BSPF Works <a class="anchor" id="bspf-structure"></a>